 The spring league runs from May 9th to June 20-21st every Saturday (and some Sundays) at the U of R. Game times are between 8:30am – 5:30pm.
 Schedules vary by team.
 Competitive Division Games are played Friday Nights at U of R between 6:00pm – 10:00pm.

-The cost to play is $185 which covers everything and is due when registering. **Increased by $15 due to Football Canada’s increased membership fee**
+The cost to play is $195 which covers everything and is due when registering.

-Fee Includes the following: Reversible Jersey, Shorts, Flags, Mouthguard, 22Fresh Shirt, Riders Gift, Discount Card, Team Picture, Subway Lunch @ Jamboree, League Keepsake, One Entry Into the Football Saskatchewan Spring Lottery, Football Saskatchewan Membership, Football Canada Membership, Accident Insurance, Liability Insurance, Quality Trained Refs, and Field Rentals.
+Fee Includes the following: Reversible Jersey, Shorts, Flags, Mouthguard, 22Fresh Shirt, Player Gift, Team Picture, Subway Lunch @ Jamboree, League Keepsake, One Entry Into the Football Saskatchewan Spring Lottery, Football Saskatchewan Membership, Football Canada Membership, Accident Insurance, Liability Insurance, Quality Trained Refs, and Field Rentals.

 If my child doesn’t like flag/I want to withdraw, can I get a refund?

-Prior to the start of the season fees will be returned less a $75 withdrawal fee.
-From the start of registration to the start of the season.
+From the start of registration to the start of the season fees will be returned less a $75 withdrawal fee.
 After game 1 fees will be returned less a $100 withdrawal fee.
-There will be no refunds issued after the first game.
+There will be no refunds issued after the second game.

 Team assignments are random by school / area.
 NO Special requests are allowed.